craft8244/MSSR/README.md

 ### version 0.2.0 - future plan
 - upload training code.
 - upload paper link.
+- will be re-upload trained model (hugging face) & inference codes (espnet style)

+### version 0.1.1 - 2024-09-11
+- Due to a critical issue identified in the major code, we have temporarlly removed the trained model & inference codes.

 ### version 0.1.0 - 2024-08-20
 - Initial release with support for 2-speaker separation using ESPnet.